Grawnya/simon-game/README.md

-# simon-game

-# The Complete 2022 Web Development Bootcamp Project 6 - JavaScript and jQuery Focus
+# Simon Game Website Created using JavaScript and jQuery